greatislander/c2lc-project-website/src/activities/creating-loops.md

   - "Lego sequencing "
 description: In this activity, learners try creating loops in a repeated sequence.
 metaImage: /assets/media/creating_loops.jpg
-metaImageAlt: Two hands are creating a loop pattern with beads
+metaImageAlt: Illustration of two hands creating a loop pattern with beads
 whatYouNeed: |-
   ### Tools